This Saran wrap ball game is a blast! It’s the perfect thing to add to your list for this holiday season.

 Christmas shopping can get (more) difficult as our families grow and siblings get married and have kids.
 Do you buy for everyone, draw names, just do the kids, or skip gifts all together?

-For many people, it’s something that just has to be done.
+For many families, buying presents is something that just has to be done.
 It can be hard to buy for adults who simply purchase what they need or have specific tastes that make them difficult to shop for.

 This Saran wrap Christmas game is such a fun alternative!